bigfix/developer.bigfix.com/site/reference/world.md

 # process : process

 Returns all process objects currently running.
+On AIX, returns the name of the executable files spawning the processes.

 # processor : processor